Tim-Jackins/git-lessons/engineering/1_hello_git.md

 Git should already be installed on your Raspberry Pi.
 Run the command `git --version` in your terminal and make sure it returns a version number higher than 1.7.10.

 You haven't introduced yourself to Git yet!
 Let's do that now.
-Git doesn't really care what your name or email is; this info is used by Git to record the author of each commit.
+Git doesn't really care what your name or email is; this info is used by Git to record the author of each commit so that others can see who made what changes in a repository.

 Set your name and email: